uswegem/MiraCore_New/CI-CD-README.md

 ## Overview

-This repository uses GitHub Actions for automated CI/CD pipelines that handle testing, security scanning, and deployment to staging and production environments.
+This repository uses GitHub Actions for automated CI/CD pipelines that handle testing, security scanning, and deployment to production environment.

 ## Workflows